VISAS & VACCINES

 Apply on the edges of the bed, hammock and mosquito netting

-Sinking water level: Approximately from June until September
+Sinking water level: Approximately from June/July until November/December

-Rising water level: Approximately from September until May
+Rising water level: Approximately from Dezember/January until May/June

 Maximum temperature in the shade: 34° Celsius